E-911 Addressing

 Formula corrects for baseline at the Plaza Monument and adjusts for one odd or even address every 10 feet.

-4) Public safety and timely emergency response is the primary objective for E-911/physical address assignment.
+3. Public safety and timely emergency response are the primary objectives for E-911/physical address assignment.
 An address may be changed to correct any circumstance that may cause confusion in locating an address in the event of an emergency.

-5) A change of address may be initiated by a property owner or the City GIS Staff.
+4. A property owner or the City GIS Staff may initiate a change of address.
 A city-initiated address change occurs when an address poses an emergency service response delay for the property owner or surrounding neighbors.
 The City GIS staff is notified of these issues by emergency service providers, property owners, and City staff.

 Check with your local Post Office to determine if your address is in their database.
 If not, then request that your address be added.
 If the Post Office asks for verification, E-911 Addressing staff can provide an Address Verification Form.